IMPORTANT INFORMATION ABOUT THE CORONAVIRUS

 We have a separate respiratory care center building to treat patients with upper respiratory symptoms and/or possible Covid-19 infection.

 If you need a same day sick visit, call your primary care provider’s office first; please do not walk into a Medical Associates of RI, Inc. office OR our walk-in facility at our Bristol location without calling first.
 All patients who need a sick appointment will be asked:

 - Have you had close contact with someone who has tested positive for Coronavirus?

 - Have you recently traveled internationally?

 - Do you have symptoms including fever (greater than 100.4), cough or shortness of breath?

 Patients with a low suspicion of Coronavirus exposure will be booked for a same-day sick appointment at our office or walk-in.
-We ask that all sick patients wear a face mask and use an alcohol-based hand sanitizer upon entering our offices.
+Patients with who answer yes to the above questions will be referred to the Respiratory Care Center.
+We ask that all patients wear a face mask and use an alcohol-based hand sanitizer upon entering our offices.

 If you have questions about the Coronavirus, please visit the Centers for Disease Control website at www.cdc.gov/coronavirus